 Mini Animals - Dairy, Goats, Horse & Pony, Poultry, Rabbits, Sheep, Dog Obedience, and Swine are all hands-on.
 After enrolling in 4-H, contact Extension Office for workshop information.
-To participate in the livestock, show, mini member MUST be enrolled on 4-HOnline in the project.
+To participate in the livestock, show, mini member MUST be enrolled on 4-HOnline and Fair Entry in the project.
 WORKSHOPS: It is HIGHLY RECOMMENDED that Mini 4-H Members attend animal workshops, if showing an animal.
-Mini 4-H members showing goats, sheep, swine, and dairy cattle need to have an enrolled 4-H member (Grade 3-12) accompany them in the show ring.